-Prog ram Service Overview Service Level General Go overnme nt Information Technology supports the investigation, development and implementation of new applications and technology designed Below Standard At Standard Above Standard to create efficiencies and service enhancements in all operational areas.
-IT also plans, builds, secures and sustains the enterprise architecture required to support all software Mandatory Mandatory applications, computer equipment and telecommunications networks used in support of municipal service delivery.
-IT also provides the Town with information and data management, information security and data analysis, including protection from Basis of Delivery Essential Organizati and responses to cybersecurity attacks.
-Basis of Traditional Discretionary Non-Traditional Discretionary Type of S Service Service Value Performance and I Benchmarking Internal Budget Operating Costs \$ 346,530 Revenues \$ (6,000) to staff and partners of the Town that allows them to be effective and innovative in their jobs.
-346,530 (6,000) The Town has budgeted a total of \$340,530 in municipal taxation support for information technology during the 2020 fiscal year, representing an average of \$38.01 per household.
-In comparison to the selected municipal comparators for which costs relating to information technology is publicly available (10), the Town has the second lowest level of municipal taxation support for information technology, with the Town providing a level of taxation support per household that is 77% of the average of the comparator municipalities.
-Basis for Delivery Essential - Information technology is critical to the effective and efficient delivery of municipal services.
+Pro gram Service Overview Service Level General G Governme ent Information Technology supports the investigation, development and implementation of new applications and technology designed Below Standard At Standard Above Standard to create efficiencies and service enhancements in all operational areas.
+IT also plans, builds, secures and sustains the enterprise architecture required to support all software Mandatory applications, computer equipment and telecommunications networks used in support of municipal service delivery.
+IT also provides the Town with information and data management, information security and data analysis, including protection from Basis of Delivery Essential Organizational Unit Information Security and data analysis, including protection from and responses to cybersecurity attacks.
+Information Technology Traditional Discretionary Non-Traditional Discretionary Type of Service Service Value Performance and E Benchmarking dget \$ \$ \$ 346,530 (6,000) 340,530 IT provides cost effective information technology related services to staff and partners of the Town that allows them to be effective and innovative in their jobs. ices The Town has budgeted a total of \$340,530 in municipal taxation support for inf Basis for Delivery Essential - Information technology is critical to the effective and efficient delivery of municipal services.